What are the maximum resources available for a Server?

 Because the size of the working memory (RAM) cannot be processed during the initial configuration, newly provisioned servers with more than 8 GB of RAM may not start successfully when created from IONOS Windows images.

 We recommend initially setting the RAM size to 8 GB; RAM size can then be scaled as needed after the initial provisioning and configuration.

 What are the Availability Zones?

-IONOS data centers are divided into separate areas (also known as "fire zones"), called Availability Zones.
+IONOS data centers are divided into separate areas called Availability Zones.

 You can enhance reliability and set up high-availability scenarios by deploying redundant virtual servers and storage devices across multiple Availability Zones.